thompsop1sou/custom-screen-buffers/README.md

 # Custom Screen Buffers

 This is a Godot 4.x project showcasing how to pass custom screen buffers around using viewports.
-These screen buffers can include various types of data, such as color, depth values, and normal values, depending on your project's needs.
-These buffers can then be used in post-processing shaders instead of the built-in `hint_screen_texture`, `hint_depth_texture`, and `hint_normal_roughness_texture`.
+These screen buffers can include various types of data, such as color, depth values, normal values, or other custom data, depending on your project's needs.
+These buffers can then be used in post-processing shaders in place of the built-in `hint_screen_texture`, `hint_depth_texture`, and `hint_normal_roughness_texture`.

 ## Contents
 * [Motivation](#motivation)